bgplab/isis/docs/3-upcoming.md

 ## Getting Started

-Using IS-IS Metrics
-: * Change IS-IS metrics to avoid a backup link
-  * Explain narrow and wide metrics.
-  * If available, test the transitional and wide metrics

 Dual-Stack IS-IS Routing
 : * Enable IS-IS for IPv4 and IPv6
   * Explore single-topology and multi-topology behavior